Fair Housing & Equal Opportunity Enforcement

 1. Enforcing the Fair Housing Act and Other Civil Rights Laws

-FH&EO is responsible for the Agencys compliance with the civil rights laws that protect against discrimination in housing based on race, national origin, color, gender, familial status and religion.
+FH&EO is responsible for HABC's compliance with the civil rights laws that protect against discrimination in housing based on race, national origin, color, gender, familial status and religion.

 2. Expanding Access to Economic Opportunity Programs